hapax/hapax.github.io/assets/simple-physics.md

 [definition](https://en.wikipedia.org/wiki/The_Beginning_of_Infinity)
 of knowledge as
 *information with causal power*.
-Understanding something enough to hack it not only lets you *do better*, but allows you to *do more*.
+Knowing a technique well enough to hack it lets you *do more*.

 I think physics needs more hacker spirit: more people willing to fool around and explore what our marvellous toolset can do, to creatively